 A: As of mid-summer 2018, there is no direct path.
 We will be working on making the “Install into Boot Environment (BE)”, as seemless as possible, as the only upgrade path.

-A: Project Trident is being led by prior members of the TrueOS desktop team.
-Ken and JT (development), Tim (documentation) and Rod (Community/Support).
+A: Project Trident was created by prior members of the TrueOS desktop team.
 Since Project Trident is a community-first project, we look forward to working with new members of the team as the project continues to grow and expand.